 Prof. Dr. Habil.
-Anissava Miltenova, is a Chair of the Department of Old Bulgarian Literature, Institute for Literature, Bulgarian Academy of Sciences in Sofia (1990–).
+Anissava Miltenova, is a member (1975-) and a Chair (1999-2021) of the Department of Old Bulgarian Literature, Institute for Literature, Bulgarian Academy of Sciences in Sofia.
 Areas of scientific interest: history of Bulgarian medieval literature, typology of medieval miscellanies, text-criticism of apocryphal, historical-apocalyptic and paraenetic works, as well as the application of information technologies in the humanities.
 Member of the Commission for Computer Processing of Slavonic manuscripts and Old Printed Books to the International Committee of Slavists.
 Author of more than 120 articles and 6 books.

 Prof. Dr. Habil.
 Margaret Dimitrova, Department of Cyrillo-Methodian Studies, St. Kliment Ohridski University of Sofia.
 She has been teaching Bulgarian historical linguistics since 2002.
 Professor since 2015.
 She is the author of books, book chapters, and journal articles on Slavonic historical linguistics and textual analysis, and on the history of the linguistic and cultural interactions on the Balkans.
 In particular, her research interests are in the history of biblical translations and liturgical texts (rites for mothers and newborn) amongst the Slavs from Greek and Latin as well as on Bulgarian texts from the 17-19th centuries.